univ-of-utah-marriott-library-apple/blade_runner/README.md

 * [Python Binary Configuration](#python-binary-configuration)
 * [User Defined Actions](#user-defined-actions)

-## JAMF Pro Configuration
+## Jamf Pro Configuration

-The `jamf_pro.plist` file contains the information needed for *Blade Runner* to perform JAMF Pro related tasks.
+The `jamf_pro.plist` file contains the information needed for *Blade Runner* to perform Jamf Pro related tasks.
 The config contains the following keys:

 * **username**
-  * JAMF Pro login username that will be used to make API requests to JAMF Pro.
+  * Jamf Pro login username that will be used to make API requests to Jamf Pro.
 * **password**
-  * JAMF Pro login password that will be used to make API requests to JAMF Pro.
+  * Jamf Pro login password that will be used to make API requests to Jamf Pro.
 * **jss_url**
-  * JAMF Pro url.
+  * Jamf Pro url.
 * **invite**
-  * Invitation code used to enroll a computer into JAMF Pro.
+  * Invitation code used to enroll a computer into Jamf Pro.
 * **jamf_binary_1**
   * Location of `jamf` binary on computer.
 This is the primary `jamf` binary that will be used to enroll computers.
 * **jamf_binary_2**